IvanJosipovic/BlazorInteropGenerator/README.md

 ## What is this?

-This project contains code and a Source Generator which can convert a TypeScript Defenition to a C# Interface.
+This project contains code and a Source Generator which can convert a TypeScript Definition to C# Interfaces.

 ## How to use the Source Generator
 Create a C# Class Library Project.